Vexed (band): 2023–present: Negative Energy

 On the day of Culling Cultures release, Targett's grandfather was hospitalized with pulmonary fibrosis.
 Vexed was put on hiatus to allow her to care for him; he died three months later.
 The other members of the band also lost family members and loved ones after the album's release.
 The band attempted to work on new material in November 2021, but struggled with writer's block; Harper stepped back from writing after a year.
 Targett said that the band had tried to apply a positive "silver lining" to their songs due to the turmoil in their lives, but ultimately found it disingenuous.
 After eight months, they scrapped seven songs worth of material, saving only three or four riffs.
 The band eventually decided to write about how they truly felt, and wrote and recorded their second album, Negative Energy, in three months.
-Meyrick de La Fuente returned as producer and also played bass on the album in place of Harper, who still performs with the band live.
+Meyrick de La Fuente returned as producer and also played bass on the album in place of Harper.

 Negative Energy features an overall heavier sound to their debut, reducing the use of clean vocals.
 Whilst primarily addressing the subject of mourning and loss, its also covers the music industry, religion, and mental health.
 The album was released on 23 June 2023 to positive reviews.
 Vexed embarked on a headlining tour of the United Kingdom in October 2023, supported by Pulse.
+In an interview in December, Targett said that Vexed had plans to release an extended play featuring material written during the COVID-19 lockdowns in 2024, which did not materialise.
 The band toured Europe with Cabal in January 2024, and toured the continent again supporting Carnifex in March and April.

 Vexed parted ways with Napalm following the release of Negative Energy.
 In January and February 2025, Vexed toured Europe supporting Silent Planet, which was their first tour without label backing.
 The tour cost £34,000, of which the band were able to pay £20,000; they launched a GoFundMe and organized a raffle and giveaways to recoup the remaining costs.

-Vexed also has plans to release an extended play, featuring material written during the COVID-19 lockdowns in 2020.
+In August 2026, the band is scheduled to open for Kittie for three shows in Germany.